 A derogatory mark can have a major impact on your credit report, and consequently, your credit score.
 Both of these are major considerations anytime you go to apply for a loan or credit card, so it’s important to understand what’s hurting your credit.

-While just about any negative item on your credit report is considered a derogatory item, there are several distinctions to be made for each type.
+While just about any negative item on your credit report is considered derogatory, there are several distinctions to be made for each type.

 Find out the basics of derogatory marks and how each kind affects your credit.
 Then you can decide on the best course of action to fix your finances.